10 best work vans in Australia (2026 update)

 The back of a white LDV G10+ van with its rear door open.

-If you’re looking for an affordable yet reliable medium-sized van, the LDV G10+ fits the bill.
+If youโ€™re looking for an affordable yet reliable medium-sized van, the LDV G10+ fits the bill.ย Available for less than $40k, it’s the cheapest van on the list.

-With 5.2m³ of interior space, it’s perfect for small to medium loads, whether that’s flower deliveries or meal kits.
+With 5.2mยณ of interior space, itโ€™s perfect for small to medium loads, whether thatโ€™s flower deliveries, meal kits or Amazon deliveries.ย

-Safety-wise, it comes with rear sensors, electronic stability control and a reversing camera
+Safety-wise, it comes with rear sensors, electronic stability control and a reversing camera.ย

 Source: LDV Automotive